kwakuedem/alx-pre_course/README.md

-Some hot fixing have been done
+Some hot fixing have been done to work